Menu

 The biggest improvement I made for my migraines was in coming off the contraceptive pill, which my GP wanted me to do immediately, aware that there is a big link between hormonal contraceptives and migraines.
 When I did this, my migraines went from 3 or 4 a week to just one or two a month, which occurred in the first few days of my period.

-Going back to the patient I mentioned at the beginning of this article, who said that getting their bowels moving more regularly helped to rid them of their migraines, I would think that this could be linked to oestrogen dominance also.
-Getting your bowels moving regularly apparently helps to eliminate excess oestrogen from the body and one of the key things I have had to work on in fixing the oestrogen dominance was constipation.
+Going back to the patient I mentioned at the beginning of this article, who said that getting their bowels moving more regularly helped to rid them of their migraines, I would think that this could be linked to oestrogen also.
+Getting your bowels moving regularly apparently helps to eliminate excess / old oestrogen from the body and one of the key things I have had to work on in fixing the oestrogen dominance was constipation.
 However, like I say, we don’t have enough evidence on this yet to know for sure.

-Blood Sugar
+3. Blood Sugar

 Blood sugar imbalances are common in those of us with autoimmune hypothyroidism and as listed on the NHS website, low blood sugar can indeed be a trigger for migraines too!
 [4]

-I never used to realise the importance of making sure that I wasn’t eating sugar or carb heavy meals without adequate protein, years ago, and this no doubt made my overall health worse, but my blood sugar was all over the place.
-Learning to control your blood sugar is pretty easy and it’s an easy fix to stabilising your mood and energy levels too.
+Learning to control your blood sugar is pretty easy and is an easy fix to stabilising your mood and energy levels too.
 Do you ever feel light headed or faint when you need to eat?
 Or even hangry (hungry and angry)?
 It’s quite possible that these are signs of low or wobbly blood sugar, so try to make a more conscious effort of basing meals and snacks around protein rather than carbs and sugar.

-Magnesium
+4. Magnesium

 Many patients also told me that taking magnesium supplements helped to lower the frequency of migraines for them, or even cleared them up completely.
 I hadn’t heard of this connection before, but upon researching in to it, found a link.
 I already knew that many of us thyroid patients do feel the benefits of taking magnesium supplements for fatigue, constipation and muscle aches and pains, as I’m one of those myself (my doctor loves magnesium for all these reasons), but didn’t think about the link with migraines.